Photo by Kent Phillips

 Go ahead and get baby on board on the line’s summer Alaska runs out of Vancouver on the 2,081-passenger Queen Elizabeth, with plenty of toddler-friendly outings in port like whale- and wildlife-watching tours or visits to dog kennels.
 The 10-night voyages, which include four days at sea, are an especially good fit.
 Two of the sailing days take in the scenic landscapes of the Inside Passage and Hubbard Glacier—a perfect opportunity for comfortably sightseeing with babies or tots from the comfort of the ship, whether you push a stroller around on deck or watch the passing landscapes from your balcony while they squeeze in a midday nap.
 (Note that infants must be six to 12 months old to set sail with Cunard, depending upon the destination.)

 What Disney does so well on land doesn’t skip a beat at sea, with its special brand of maritime-flavored magic scoring especially high points with younger kids (that broad swath of youth falling between toddler and tween).
-On any of the line’s quartet of ships, tiny sailors can hobnob with a range of Disney, Marvel, and Star Wars characters via meet-and-greets, princess tea parties, and even beachside bashes in the Bahamas.
+On any of the line’s quartet of ships, tiny sailors can hobnob with a range of Disney, Marvel, and Star Wars characters via meet-and-greets, princess tea parties, and deck parties in places like the Bahamas or on the Mediterranean.
 Plus, their age-appropriate, counselor-helmed kids’ clubs are unsurpassed: Those ages three to 12 can fill their days with toys, tales, crafts, dress-up, sing-alongs, sports challenges, science activities, and more, at the complimentary and connecting Oceaneer Club and Oceaneer Lab (the lab tends to attract older kids, while the club is more geared toward younger ones).
 For family time, the ships’ upper decks come with dedicated (and lifeguard-helmed) kids’ pools with features like spiral slides and a giant LED screen for showing first-run Disney films, while extras like stage shows (like Frozen, the Musical) and fireworks-capped, pirate-themed deck parties round out the bells and whistles.

 Come mealtime, look for nutritious menu options for children that get a special “Mickey Check” designation, while the kids’ zones dish out perennial favorites like pizza, mac and cheese, and chicken fingers.
 Restaurant dinners also factor in “Dine and Play,” which grants youngsters a speedy dinner service before being whisked away for supervised post-dinner activities, letting grown-ups linger over their own meal and enjoy the ships’ adult-exclusive nightclub and lounges.
 (Worriers, breathe easy: Included onboard mobile phone service allows kids and youth counselors to connect with parents in a snap.)
 Family-designed staterooms, meanwhile, come with well-thought-out touches like bath-and-a-halfs (one area has a toilet and sink, the other, a shower and sink), cozy bunk beds, and room-dividing curtains.